TediusTimmy/AntGame/README.md

 * "Global Functions" - A string of functions that are available to all States to use.
 * "States" - A JSON object, where each property is the name of a State that can be utilized by the player.
 Each State is, in and of itself, also a JSON object.
   * "Data" - A string of space-delimited variable names for variables that will be persisted across calls within that State.
 All variables are initialized to zero.
   * "Functions" - A string of functions that are used within this State alone.
-This group of functions must define two functions:
+This group of functions must define one function:
     * "Update" - This function is called every step of the simulation to update the internal state of the State, now that it can do something different.
 This function takes one argument, and that value is used to communicate between States.
 Most of the time, the argument to this function is what it returned in the previous call.
 If this State Leaves, then the return value is the argument to the next State's Update function.

 # The Language